magnific0/nokia-weight-sync/README.md

 # nokia-weight-sync
-Get weight from Nokia Health update to Garmin Connect or Smashrun.
+Get weight from Nokia Health and update to Garmin Connect or Smashrun.

 ![nokia-weight-sync-logo](logo.png)